 Which foods contain dairy?

 There are many products which contain milk.
 Being aware of these is important when making changes to optimise your diet.
 The following list of ingredients should be avoided if you have a milk intolerance:

 - Milk (whole, semi skimmed, skimmed, UHT, condensed, powdered)

 - Cream (single, double, soured,

 - whipping, aerosol)

 - Butter and buttermilk

 - Ice cream

-To ensure you maintain a balanced diet which provides protein, calcium and fat soluble vitamins, you can supplement your diet with a variety of dairy alternatives.
+If you have a milk intolerance, there’s no need to worry.
+Now more than ever, there are plenty of milk-free and dairy-free options available in major supermarkets, coffee shops, and restaurants.
+To ensure you maintain a balanced diet which provides protein, calcium and fat-soluble vitamins, you can supplement your diet with a variety of dairy alternatives.
 These include: